NotDonaldPump/Chirp/README.md

 # Chirp

-This project was realised by Loïc Christen and Alexandre Venturi
+This project was realised by Loïc Christen and Alexandre Venturi.
+This is a minimalist version of X.

 To run this project you first need to clone the repository on your device with a git clone